whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 1. Copy /kexts/other/additional/NullEthernet.kext to /L*/E* and rebuild cache
 2. Copy /ACPI/additional/SSDT-RMNE to /ACPI/patched
 3. Reboot
+- Note: For iMessage, FaceTime, and App Store to function correctly with RMNE, I recommend you install RMNE before trying to connect to any USB networking devices.
+Otherwise, you need to reset the network mapping by having RMNE set to en0.
+Use Google.

 ## Sleep and Airplane fn keys
 1. Follow the simple directions given in https://github.com/hieplpvip/AsusSMC/wiki/Installation-Instruction